saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

 }
 ```

-Well, that's it, folks! you have just learnt how to deploy argocd into your existing cluster that is created with terraform from the get start, likewise how to deploy your application on argocd and how to connect private repo with argocd.
+Well, that's it, folks! you have just learned how to deploy argocd into your existing cluster that is created with terraform from the get start, likewise how to deploy your application on argocd and how to connect private repo with argocd.

-If you encounter some issues in the process, here is my curated <a href="https://blog.saintmalik.me/docs/argocd-related-issues/" target="_blank">argocd issues</a>, you can look into it.
+If you encounter some issues in the process, here are my curated <a href="https://blog.saintmalik.me/docs/argocd-related-issues/" target="_blank">argocd issues</a>, you can look into it.

 Till next time ✌️